UCD-pbio-rclub/Rclub-r4ds_Cassandra.Baker/R-club-June-21/Tidy_Relational.md

 #### 12.6.1 Exercises

 1. Removing missing values from this dataset seems reasonable.
-Missing values are shown as "NA" and there don't appear to be any implicit missing values.
+Missing values are shown as "NA".
+There may be some implicit missing values for small countries though.
 NA indicates that the value is missing while 0 indicates that there were no cases within that category.

 2. If you neglect the `mutate()` setp, all of the gathered columns are just removed from the data frame.